-Maison et Objet’s Observatory have revealed the theme for the upcoming January M&O Edition: SHOWROOM.
-Inspired in the impact of the digital age over social interaction and artistic performance, this sneak-peek offers a very reassuring prospect into what the event will be like.
+Maison et Objet’s Observatory has revealed the theme for the upcoming January M&O Edition: SHOWROOM.
+Inspired by the impact of the digital age over social interaction and artistic performance, this sneak-peek offers a very reassuring prospect into what the event will be like.

 Maison et Objet editor-in-chief Marie-Jo Malait, shares her view of the event’s theme:

 “In our digital times, a whole world of lifestyles is just a click away.
 Social networks do the spadework, clearing the ground leaving only objects of desire as the well-honed online consumer becomes the artistic director and designer of his/her interior.
 Homemakers indulge in a form of decorative exhibitionism and with transparency in every shape, size and form showcase their significant objects in display cases or on shelves.

 Marie-Jo Malait continues by saying, “Walls show off these new collectors’ juxtaposed accumulation of pictures, or their modern-day take on decorative plates; still lives are arranged as if posing to have their photo taken, ready to be posted on Instagram; and light transforms volumes in a dramatic and theatrical approach to interiors that brings a touch of magic back into everyday life.
 Click to say you “like” it and make sure to share.”